 - Supply Chain Analytics: An essential component in many curriculums, this course introduces students to data analysis techniques critical for decision-making in supply chains.
 Learners explore predictive analytics, simulation, and optimization models to address complex logistics challenges, enabling more efficient and effective supply chain operations.

-- Supply Chain Technology: In this course, students are introduced to emerging technologies such as blockchain, IoT, and AI and their applications in supply chains.
+- Supply Chain Technology: In this course, students are introduced to emerging technologies such as the blockchain, IoT, and AI and their applications in supply chains.
 They learn how to use these technologies to improve transparency, efficiency, and resilience in relevant operations, preparing them to lead innovation in their future roles.

 - Strategic Sourcing and Procurement: Students learn the principles of sourcing and acquiring goods and services in ways that leverage supplier relationships to achieve strategic business outcomes.
 The course covers negotiation tactics, supplier evaluation, and contract management, emphasizing cost reduction, quality improvement, and innovation.